-- Connection wires - PCB
+- Connection wires - Indoor PCB

-Note: E2 zero crossing detection error is only valid for the unit with AC fan motor, for other models, this error is invalid.
+Note: E2/EH 02 zero crossing detection error is only valid for the unit with AC fan motor, for other models, this error is invalid.

-7.4 E3 / F5 (Fan speed is operating outside of normal range diagnosis and solution)
+7.4 EH 03 /EC 07 (Fan speed is operating outside of the normal range diagnosis and solution)

-Description: When indoor / outdoor fan speed keeps too low or too high for a certain time, the unit will stop and the LED will display the failure.
+Description: When indoor fan speed keeps too low (300RPM) for certain time, the LED displays the failure code and AC turns off.